AudiTranscribe/AudiTranscribe/README.md

   xcode-select --install
   ```
   in a terminal.
-- **Linux**: The following instuctions are most relevant to **Ubuntu**.
-However, other Linux platforms may follow these requirements as well:
+- **Linux**: The following instructions are most relevant to **Ubuntu**.
+However, other Linux platforms may follow these
+  requirements as well:
     - The **`bin-utils`** package needs to be installed on your machine in order to access the `objcopy` command from
       the shell.
 Install it by running:
       ```
       sudo apt-get install binutils
       ```
     - The **`fakeroot`** package needs to be installed in order to properly generate the Linux package.
-Install it by running:
+Install it by
+      running:
         ```
       sudo apt-get install fakeroot
       ```